• Skip to primary navigation

 • 4 ounces diced hatch chilies drained

-• ¼ teaspoons cayenne
+• ½ teaspoons cayenne

 Instructions

 • Melt butter in a large saucepan over medium heat and cook onions until soft, about 3-5 minutes.
 Add garlic and cook an additional minute.
 Add cornstarch and whisk for 1 minutes.
 Gradually add half-and-half whisking constantly until incorporated.
-Let it come to a boil and then turn down heat.
+Let it just come to a boil and then turn down the heat.

 Barbara’s Tips + Notes

-• Make sure to use American cheese
+• Make sure to use some American cheese

 • Don’t use pre-shredded cheese, it will not melt as well.